Alinagaria825/nd00333_AZMLND_C2/starter_files/README.md

 # Operationalizing Machine Learning

+## Project Overview
-In this project, you will continue to work with the Bank Marketing dataset.
-You will use Azure to configure a cloud-based machine learning production model, deploy it, and consume it.
-You will also create, publish, and consume a pipeline.
-In the end, you will demonstrate all of your work by creating a README file and a screencast video.
+In this project we demostrate how to Opertionalize Machine Learing in Azure ML Studio.
+Here we used a [Bank Marketing dataset](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv) and  Azure to configure a cloud-based machine learning production model, deploy it, and consume it.
+We also create, publish, and consume a pipeline.

+Throught out this project we use both Azure ML Studio and th Python SDK.
+We start with authentication and then run an Automated ML experiment to deploy the best model.
+Once the best model is selected we run the logs.py fle to enable Application Insigts which allows rview informaton hen consumng the service.
+Finally we create, publish and interact with a pipeline developed in a Jupyter Notebook.

 ## Architectural Diagram
 ![azureml](screenshots/azureml_architecture.png)